copawloroous/SGMAE/README.md

 3. ​**Dataset Compatibility**​
    Current hyperparameters are optimized for the [Houston 2018 dataset](https://pan.baidu.com/s/1hnVsruXw1QozOeUVh8Fymw?pwd=UIST).
 4. ​**Hardware Recommendation**​
    An NVIDIA RTX 4090 or equivalent GPU is recommended for training efficiency.
+If you encounter an error indicating insufficient GPU memory, you can try reducing the pca_components to 20 or decreasing the patch_size to 5.

 ## Authors
 - ​**Zhenghao Hu**​